One of the biggest worries people have before walking the Portuguese Camino de Santiago is whether they’re fit enough.

 On my initial 4-day foray into long distance walking, I encountered several setbacks, including poor signage and torrential rain.

-Other days, that on the face of it were less physically demanding, I found to be more of a mental struggle.
-This was particularly noticeable on the days I walked alone and I now know that I could have done more to talk myself into a more positive state of mind.
-Don’t you just love hindsight?
+Other days that were less physically demanding turned out to be more of a mental struggle.
+This was particularly noticeable on the days I walked alone and I now realise I could have done more to shift my mindset.
+Focusing on the natural beauty, feelings of gratitude and taking pride in your achievements can all help.

 When I walked with Dori, I also noticed that we approached the last few kilometres of each day with opposite attitudes that affected the way we walked.
-She was worn out by the notion that there were still X kilometres to cover and began to slow down with exhaustion.
+She was worn out by the notion that there were still 3 or 4 kilometres to cover and began to slow down with exhaustion.

-I, on the other hand, found a reserve of energy when I knew I only had X kilometres to go and began to pick up the pace for that final leg.
-If I’m honest, I found it mildly irritating to have to keep stopping and waiting for Dori to catch up but there were plenty of other times when she cheered me up when I was frustrated.
+I, on the other hand, found a reserve of energy when I knew I only had a few kilometres to go and began to pick up the pace for that final leg.

 Physical preparation for walking the Camino – summary

-• Start training months in advance, gradually increasing the distances you walk
+- Start training at least a couple of months in advance, gradually increasing the distances you walk

-• Get two walking poles and learn the most effective techniques for using them
+- Get two walking poles and learn the most effective techniques for using them if if they help reduce pressure on hips, knees or back

 Pin this for later